-In Lithuania, international industry players and local startups offer thousands of exciting career opportunities and a chance to make a real impact for Developers, Engineers and other highly-skilled professionals.
+In Lithuania, international business leaders and local startups offer exciting career opportunities and a chance to make a real impact.

 Source: Startup Lithuania, 2023

 in the EU by the share of employees under 35 joining the ICT sector

 The STEM field professions in Lithuania are a paragon of gender balance, with 52% of all specialists and academics being women – the highest share in the EU.

 Starting out as a French teacher in her home country of Costa Rica, Gail decided to reskill and pursue her interest in IT.
 After commencing her IT career at Hewlett Packard, she took a position in Western Union, where she rose up the ranks.
 Beginning as an AML Compliance Specialist responsible for onboarding at Western Union in Costa Rica, she is now AML Compliance Officer at the company’s European headquarters in Vilnius.

 From Ashdod, a coastal city in the South of Israel.
 Gleb got his start in IT while serving mandatory military service.
 Now a DevOps Infrastructure Expert at German IT solution provider GOD’s Kaunas office, Gleb is enjoying not only a challenging job in an international company, but a great work-life balance that gives him more time to be with his young son.

 Bernard’s journey to Lithuania was a circuitous one.
 From a humble first job teaching English, he has built a successful career in copywriting and marketing.
 Currently heading up content at the award-winning ecommerce email marketing platform Omnisend, Bernard is living proof of what he calls Lithuania’s “hustle culture” of constant self-improvement.